rick7122003/Kee-Siong/README.md

 Each node represents a decision based on a specific feature (e.g., age < 5).
 The branches represent the possible outcomes of the decision.
 The leaves represent the final predicted class (high or low resale price).

-Interpretation:

-The model appears to have reasonable accuracy in classifying resale prices as high or low.
-The recall for class 1 (high resale price) is relatively high (0.86), indicating the model is good at identifying instances of high resale prices.
-However, the recall for class 0 (low resale price) is lower (0.62), indicating the model might miss some instances of low resale prices.
-The decision tree visualization provides insights into the factors that the model considers most important for making predictions.
-For example, the feature age (lease period) seems to be a significant factor in the decision-making process.

 ![image](https://github.com/user-attachments/assets/b0717803-16cb-4b19-8a3f-dbe88b36eeac)